Beat the Heat, Stay Cool in the Pool

 |0

-This work, Beat the Heat, Stay Cool in the Pool [Image 5 of 5], by Jason Ragucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Beat the Heat, Stay Cool in the Pool, by Jason Ragucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.